usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 **Manufacturer:**

 - Provide directions and procedures to IoT device customers for how to submit questions and requests for information about their IoT device related to security and privacy compliance requirements.
-Some examples: Federal Information Security Modernization (FISMA), Health Insurance Portability and Accountability Act (HIPAA), California Consumer Privacy Act (CCPA), EU General Data Protection Regulation(GDPR).
+Some examples: Federal Information Security Modernization Act (FISMA), Health Insurance Portability and Accountability Act (HIPAA), California Consumer Privacy Act (CCPA), EU General Data Protection Regulation(GDPR).
 - Include a timeframe within which such IoT device compliance questions and requests will be answered.

 **Agency:**